Download a signed version of this statement

 - Control the number of suppliers, such that they are assessed and managed so that slavery and forced labour are not used in the supply chain.

-- empower DAS UK to take positive and decisive action where breaches of the Act are identified or suspected.
+- Empower DAS UK Group to take positive and decisive action where breaches of the Act are identified or suspected.

-We do not consider that we operate in high risk sectors or locations because the majority of suppliers and business partners provide either professional / insurance services or goods delivered from within the United Kingdom.
-For the reasons set out in this document, DAS UK maintains a procurement process which seeks to ensure that reputable organisations are used in our supply chain, contractually commits suppliers to adhere to the standards DAS UK sets itself as well as affording DAS UK the right to audit and review the supply chain.
+We do not consider that we operate in high risk sectors or locations because the majority of suppliers and business partners provide either professional or insurance services, or goods delivered from within the United Kingdom.
+For the reasons set out in this document, DAS UK Group maintains a procurement process which seeks to ensure that reputable organisations are used in our supply chain, contractually commits suppliers to adhere to the standards DAS UK Group sets itself as well as affording DAS UK Group the right to audit and review the supply chain.

 Following our review of our actions this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking:

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes DAS UK’s slavery and human trafficking statement for the financial year commencing 1 January 2017 and ending 31 December 2017.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes DAS UK Group’s slavery and human trafficking statement for the financial year commencing 1 January 2018 and ending 31 December 2018.